CJ-MC-Mods/Overloaded-Compressed-Blocks/Overview.md

 # Overview
 Allows creation of compressed blocks for any other block (this includes other mod's blocks) using a relatively simple JSON config.
-In that config you only need to mention resource name for the base, resource name for the compressed version, texture to use, and how many compression levels you want.
+In that config you only need to mention resource name for the base.

 It will generate recipes for the 3x3 compression and un-compression for each block automatically (which can be disabled in the config entry).